SRCD *is* Developmental Science.

 - Diversity: SRCD recently reaffirmed its commitments to increasing diversity in our publications, membership, and other activities; to fostering international research and collaborations; and to strengthening our interactions with all disciplines relevant to behavioral and biobehavioral scholarship in child development.
 SRCD strongly believes that these three areas represent the future of the field; by participating in SRCD, you benefit from its work in these areas.

 - Professional Development: Advance your professional development by attending the excellent sessions at the Society's 2019 Biennial Meeting, in Baltimore, Maryland, USA, March 21 - 23, 2019.
 Aside from the invited and submitted program, there are numerous formal and informal opportunities for networking and learning about the latest developments in the field.

 Policy—Link, Share, Connect

 - Link Research and Policy: Through its Office for Policy, SRCD connects with federal agency and congressional policymakers to make sure that child development research informs public policy.
-The OPC regularly updates policymakers through publications and events, emphasizing how research can have implications for such issues as home visitation, school-based mentoring and bullying.
+The policy office regularly updates policymakers through publications and events, emphasizing how research can have implications for such issues as home visitation, school-based mentoring and bullying.
 SRCD also collaborates with other scientific associations to promote the interests of the child development research community and often responds to the government when there is a request for input on shaping the research agenda for children and families.

 - Share Child Development Research With the Public: SRCD works to broaden the public's awareness and appreciation of child development research by creating and disseminating press releases on research published in SRCD's peer reviewed journals.
 As a result, SRCD members' research is regularly featured by a variety of media outlets, including the New York Times, National Public Radio, and TIME magazine.
 SRCD is also working to expand dissemination of internationally-focused research and to build relationships with internationally-based journalists who report on developmental science.